 Cost of goods sold.
-Cost of goods sold includes the cost of producing and distributing inventories that are related to product revenues and third-party royalties.
-Cost of goods sold increased during the three and nine months ended September 30, 2019, compared to the same periods in the prior year, due to the increase in net product revenues.
-Prior to FDA approval, in the third quarter of 2018, ONPATTRO inventory (zero-cost inventory) costs were recorded as research and development expenses.
-The cost of goods sold during the three and nine months ended September 30, 2019 and 2018 reflects only a portion of the manufacturing cost of ONPATTRO and third-party royalties.
-As of September 30, 2019, we expect to continue selling zero-cost inventory over the next three to six months.
-We anticipate variability in our cost of goods sold as a percentage of net product revenues due to the timing of manufacturing runs and utilization as well as future product launches.
+Cost of goods sold includes the cost of producing and distributing inventories that are related to product revenues, third-party royalties, and amortization of licensing rights.
+Cost of goods sold increased during the three months ended March 31, 2020, as compared to the same period in the prior year, due to the increase in net product revenues and an increase in sales of capitalized inventory.
+Based on our policy, we record costs associated with the manufacturing of our products as research and development expense prior to FDA approval or until we expect that these costs will be recoverable through commercialization of our products (zero-cost inventory).
+Certain units of product sold and recognized as revenue during the three months ended March 31, 2020 and 2019 were zero-cost inventory and therefore the cost of goods sold for the three months ended March 31, 2020 and 2019 reflects only a portion of the manufacturing cost of our commercial products.
+We will continue to sell our zero-cost inventory of GIVLAARI throughout 2020.
+We anticipate variability in our cost of goods sold as a percentage of net product revenues due to the timing of manufacturing runs and utilization and the depletion of zero-cost inventories, as well as future product launches.

-We expect that cost of goods sold will increase during the remainder of 2019 as compared to the same period in 2018 primarily as a result of an expected increase in net product sales.
+We expect that cost of goods sold will increase for the twelve-month period ending December 31, 2020, as compared to the same twelve-month period in 2019, primarily as a result of an expected increase in net product sales as well as the sale of capitalized inventory.

 Research and development.
-Research and development expenses (in thousands) consist on the following:
+Research and development expenses consist on the following: